atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

 In line 6 to 7 we get the current atsign.
 In line 9 we filter the notification to ensure the notification is being sent to the current atsign.

-In lines 10 to 14 we show the user a notification that a dude was sent to them by the @sign of the sender.
+In lines 10 to 14 we show the user a notification that a dude was sent to them by the atSign of the sender.

 #### Get Contacts